Enlargement of NATO: Ukraine

 Russia invaded Ukraine in February 2022.
 In his speech announcing the invasion, Putin falsely claimed that NATO military infrastructure was being built up inside Ukraine, threatening Russia.
 Russia's invasion drove Finland and Sweden to apply for NATO membership.
-Putin said their membership wasn't a problem for Russia, but Ukraine's membership is a "completely different thing" because of "territorial disputes".
+Putin said their membership was not a problem for Russia, but Ukraine's membership was a "completely different thing" because of "territorial disputes".
 Peter Dickinson of the Atlantic Council wrote that Putin's "dislike of NATO enlargement is real enough, but it has nothing to do with legitimate national security concerns.
 Instead, Putin objects to NATO because it prevents him from bullying Russia's neighbours".

 Since the invasion, calls for Ukrainian NATO membership have grown.
 On 30 September 2022, Ukraine submitted an application for NATO membership, after Russia proclaimed it had annexed the southeast.
 According to Politico, NATO members are reluctant to discuss Ukraine's entry because of Putin's "hypersensitivity" on the issue.
 At the 2023 Vilnius NATO summit it was decided that Ukraine would no longer be required to participate in a Membership Action Plan before joining the alliance.